As part of this month’s craft blog hop, I’m sharing two DIY ideas that incorporate a vintage teacup — or two.

 Depending on the weather, I usually put them together right after Thanksgiving.
 I imagine many of you will be stringing lights and decking your own halls this coming weekend — if you haven’t started already?

 Like many, the inspiration for this holiday project came from an image I saw on Pinterest.
 So, it seemed appropriate to share how I created the candy candy Christmas urns in this month’s Pinterest Challenge Blog Hop.

 Hosted by Erlene of My Pinterventures, the hop’s intent is to motivate all to not just pin, but act on the idea.
 You’ll find links to lots of great projects, recipes and ideas by other bloggers at the bottom of this post.

 It’s a simple five-step process to put together the candy cane Christmas urns, and one you can easily apply to any holiday decorating theme.

-With a little preplanning, it’s a simple process to create this beautiful pair of reindeer Christmas planters.
+With a little pre-planning, it’s a simple process to create a beautiful pair of reindeer Christmas planters.
 They look wonderful greeting visitors throughout the holiday season and into the month of January.

-This is the third year I’ve decorated black urns on either side of my front door for the holiday season with golden reindeer.
-They compliment outdoor Christmas decorations, including a trio of animated deer in the yard and wreath on the door.
+This is the third year I’ve decorated black urns on either side of the front door.
+Reindeer planters compliment other outdoor Christmas decorations; including a trio of animated deer and large front-door wreath.